andrija-djurovic/monobinShiny/README.md

 3. monotonic binning.

 The following sections provide short descriptions of the each module. <br/>
-> :information_source: Almost all reactive elements of the application result with a notification, so user should be aware of this as presented in the lower right corner.
+> :information_source: Almost all reactive elements of the application result with a notification in the lower right corner.

 ## DATA MANAGER MODULE
 This module serves for data import: the manual import browsing for a file (**only .csv files accepted**) or the automatic import of ```gcd``` from ```monobin``` package (Import dummy